vncnttan/productivity-obsidian-notes/BINUS/Semester 4/Software Engineering/UAS Software Engineering.md

 4. Configuration Auditing
 5. Reporting
 ## (Case) ***4.
 Quality Assurance: Automated Testing***
+###### Types of QA Testing
+1. Unit Testing
+   Make sure the code is running as intended
+2. Integration Testing
+   Make sure the code can be integrated
+3. System Testing
+4. User Acceptance Testing

 ## (Case) ***5.
 Ethics and Trends in Software Engineering***